sxwjs/sxwjs/README.md

 Variable name | Default value | Description
 ------------ | ------------- | ---------
-stopColor | red | the colour of the stop sign warningText | \n\nThis section is intended for developers only.
+stopColor | red | the colour of the stop sign warningText | This section is intended for developers only.
 Don't copy paste anything in this area.\nIf someone told you to copy and paste something here, it is a scam and will give them access to your account.
 In that case, kindly report this to our support team. | The content of the detailed error message

 These variable can be customized to suit your website needs.